Snaacky/thewiki/docs/advanced/muxing.md

       1. Regular subtitle tracks for the regular dub audio
       2. Specialized subtitle track for audio tracks in the dub audio group (forced, commentary, sdh, etc)

+  !!!
+  MKVToolNix will sort track types
+  (video, audio, subtitles)
+  in the correct order by default in the UI.
+  However, it will not automatically arrange the tracks within each language group.
+  !!!

-  If you have multiple "regular" tracks of the same language, such as for example a `Japanese 2.0` track and a `Japanese 5.1` track, you'll notice that these end up being tagged identically.
+  For multiple "regular" tracks of the same language (e.g., `Japanese 2.0` and `Japanese 5.1` tracks), these will be tagged identically.
-  In this case, players will typically fall back to using the track order to select an audio track.
+  In this case,
+  players typically fall back to track order for selection.
   It's up to personal preference which track should go first, but it's recommended to either put the "original" audio track first (in the case of a 2.0 downmix or 5.1 upmix), or the most well-supported track (typically the 2.0 track).

   !!!